 5. A musky smell during/after exercise is normal

 Groin sweat comes from the same type of sweat glands—the apocrine glands—that produce stinky stress sweat.
-“The odor you notice between your legs after a workout is the same odor you’d notice if your stuck your nose in someone’s armpit,” says Dr. Streicher.
+“The odor you notice between your legs after a workout is the same odor you’d notice if you stuck your nose in someone’s armpit,” says Dr. Streicher.

 Another possible culprit of the sweat-sesh scent?
 Pee.
 “Many women experience incontinence, which causes them to release a bit of urine while exercising,” Dr. Streicher adds, noting it's an especially common side effect of workouts with jumping involved.